Chapter 7:

 Haruki adjusted her guitar strap and tested a few notes.
 Mayumi carried over her keyboard and set it down beside her foldable stool.
 Sakura tapped her hi-hat.

-Kenji, crouched on the dance floor with his laptop and a small USB audio interface, plugged the XLR cable into the condenser mic he’d brought with him.
+Kenji was crouched on the dance floor with his laptop and a small USB audio interface, trying to plug the XLR cable into the condenser mic he’d brought with him.
 The tangled cables ran from the stage to the dance floor like jungle vines.

 “All right, mic is in the same spot as last time.
 I’ve got a multitrack this time, so each instrument has its own channel.
 That way if something glitches, we’ll know exactly where.”